a-x-/the-clone-db-notion-integration/README.md

 ## ✨ Features

-- **🔄 Database Cloning**: Clone any Notion database structure to a new location
+- **🔄 Database Cloning**: Clone any Notion database structure AND content to a new location
 - **🌐 Web Interface**: Easy-to-use web form for inputting database and page IDs
 - **⚡ Serverless**: Fast and scalable, deployed on Vercel
 - **🔒 Secure**: Uses your Notion integration token for secure API access